binaryornot/binaryornot/CONTRIBUTING.rst

 3. The pull request should work for Python 2.6, 2.7, and 3.7, and for PyPy.
 Check https://travis-ci.org/audreyr/binaryornot/pull_requests and make sure that the tests pass for all supported Python versions.
+4. You agree to put your contribution under the BSD-3-Clause license and confirm that you have the right to do so.

 Tips
 ----